The different types of dementia care

 Live-in care for dementia

-At this stage your loved one’s dementia is more advanced but can still be managed at home with additional support.
+At this stage your loved one’s dementia is more advanced but can still be managed at home with additional live-in care support.
 This type of care offers you the ability to have a professional caring for your loved one for longer periods of time (such as overnight).
 Carers can be present from any time, up to 24 hours a day.
 This is often the next option for those who cannot personally care for their loved ones long-term and/or have other commitments.

 The benefits of live-in care